Wymysłowo, Tuchola County

-Wymysłowo is a settlement in the Kuyavian-Pomeranian Voivodeship, Poland, within the Gmina Tuchola, Tuchola County.
+Wymysłowo (/pl/) is a hamlet in the Kuyavian-Pomeranian Voivodeship, Poland, within the municipality of Tuchola in Tuchola County.

 Culture

-In the settlement is located the Indian Museum, the museum devoted to the culture of the indigenous peoples of North America.
-It is dedicated to Sat-Okh, book author and promoter of the culture of Native Americans, who claimed to be of Polish and Shawnee descent.
+Wymysłowo includes the Sat-Okh Museum of the Culture of North American Indians, opened in the year 2000, which is devoted to the culture of the indigenous peoples of North America.
+It is dedicated to Sat-Okh, a book author and promoter of the Native American culture, who claimed to be of Polish and Shawnee descent.
 However, his origins are heavily disputed, while his works are criticized for not accurate depictions of Native Americans.